HadrienG2/subwoofer/README.md

   branch, whose misprediction costs dominate in this least predictable input configuration, but beyond that the overhead of processing normal and subnormal numbers is similar.
-  - In less branch-bottlenecked paths where the CPU backend overhead of the subnormal path is observably higher than that of the normal path, you will see it because the throughput will be lower at 100% of subnormals than at 0%, and the maximal overhead peak will be shifted horizontally a little higher than the ~50% position of maximal-unpredictability.
+  - In less branch-bottlenecked implementations where the CPU backend overhead of the subnormal path is observably higher than that of the normal path, you will see it because the throughput will be lower at 100% of subnormals than at 0%, and the maximal overhead peak will be shifted horizontally a little higher than the ~50% position of maximal unpredictability.
   - Similarly, if the CPU manufacturer has opted to bias the branch predictor to more aggressively assume absence of subnormals, this will result in a horizontal shift of the branch-misprediction peak, this time towards a horizontal position smaller than 50%.
-* If the overhead reaches a maximum at a very low subnormal input frequencies, then quickly drops to a lower magnitude, it suggests that the CPU's fallback logic for handling subnormals can also handle normal numbers, and the CPU manufacturer took advantage of this to avoid the overhead of normal/fallback mode switches by remaining in fallback mode as long as the frequency of subnormal input occurence remains higher than a certain threshold.
+* If the overhead reaches a maximum at a very low subnormal input frequencies, then quickly drops to a lower but still appreciable magnitude, it suggests that the CPU's fallback logic for handling subnormals can also handle normal numbers, and the CPU manufacturer took advantage of this to avoid the overhead of normal/fallback mode switches by remaining in fallback mode as long as the frequency of subnormal input occurence remains higher than a certain threshold.

 Furthermore, by comparing results from different data types on the fastest data sources, you can also check for type-dependent limitations of the CPU's